Key Essentials for Optimizing Patient Care 2016

-In response to evaluations from previous activity participants, focused education blocks were developed to cover the following topics: Cardiology, Osteopathic Manipulative Medicine (OMM)/Pain, Infectious Disease, Primary Care Topics, Psychiatry and Geriatrics/Palliative Care.
+In response to evaluations from previous activity participants, focused education blocks were developed to cover the following topics: Cardiology, Osteopathic Manipulative Medicine (OMM)/Pain, Infectious Disease, Psychiatry and Pediatrics/OB GYN.
 Lecturing faculty were chosen based on their clinical research, thorough experience, and clinical distinction in their respective fields.
 This series will assemble a prominent group of physicians to discover convenient, current recommendations and protocols and advances in treatments in each of the chosen focus areas.

 UPON COMPLETION OF THIS SERIES, PARTICIPANTS SHOULD BE ABLE TO: